vlad17/runlmc/README.md

 ### Roadmap

+0. learning from numerical derivatives / true derivatives? - get this to work first; need preconditioners? (validate by letting MINRES run fully)
-0. numerical gradient check for kernels (create a generic func/test it first) [should replace the gradient tests]
+0. Add a numerical gradient check for kernels using numdifftools package.
-0. Kernels add a PSD-checking test;
+0. Kernels add a PSD-checking test (induced covariance matrix should be PSD)
 0. Matern kernel
 0. Benchmark/evaluate reconstruction error for K (on various example kernels)
 0. Benchmark/evaluate reconstruction error for log likelihood